aaronater10/sfcparse/README.md

 **General:**
 - Updated comments in module/functions

 - 0.8.3:
     - Fixed Importing and Appending error exceptions not raising correctly when checking if file exists
+- 0.8.4
+    - Added Type Hinting and Return Hinting to improve readability

 # Known Limitations
 **Importing**